soramitsu/alertmanager-bot/README.md

 > Uptime: 3 weeks 1 hour 17 minutes 19 seconds

 ###### /mute
-> You were successfully subscribed to environments and/or projects.
+> You were successfully muted environments and/or projects

 Command examples:
 - `/mute environment[env1, env2]`